Skip to content

 This also demonstrates the importance of buying a home within your budget, to ensure you have money to spare.

-Of course, an ARM comes with much more risk and uncertainty, whereas making larger-than-required mortgage payments is purely a choice that you can stop at any time.
+Of course, an ARM comes with much more risk and uncertainty, whereas making larger-than-required mortgage payments is purely voluntary and you can stop at any time.

 But again, there are plenty of options here.
 The same isn’t true about buying a home at a given price.
 Once you buy it, the price you paid is the price you paid.